I want to discuss chocolate and alcohol.

-A baddie wanted to poison Bergerac, and laced a cake with a hallucinogenic drug.
-He was bound to eat it, they said, because as an ex-alcoholic he would not be able to resist the sweet stuff.
+There’s an episode of Bergerac from the late 80s that sticks in my mind.
+A baddie wanted to poison Bergerac and laced a cake with a hallucinogenic drug.
+He was bound to eat it, they said, because as an ex-alcoholic, he would not be able to resist the sweet stuff.

-Giving up alcohol and chocolate
+Giving up alcohol and embracing chocolate

 So I am here to help you cut yourself some slack.
 Chocolate can be your friend when cutting down on booze.
 That’s because it has magical properties beyond the sweetness itself.

-Why chocolate is your friend this Easter
+Five reasons chocolate is your friend this Easter

-So bring on Sunday 16th April…
+So bring on Easter Sunday

-And on Easter Monday the good stuff will be reduced in price, making it an even better treat.
+And on Easter Monday, the good stuff will be reduced in price, making it an even better treat.